AcreetionOS-Linux/TKT/CONTRIBUTION_GUIDELINE.md

 > patches, Android device support, Microsoft Surface devices, etc etc.

 All in all, the goal is to keep the user in control of their kernel.
-We will provide them with a nice baseline to start with, with kernel debugging disable as it should be in a production level kernel, small tweaks to what compression algorithms the kernel/initramfs use to aim for speed during boot, switching the zswap/zram compression algorithims to take advantage of multi-core CPU's, removing support for CAN bus and HAM radio hardware for desktop PC kernels, this list goes on and on.
+We will provide them with a nice baseline to start with, with kernel debugging (mostly) disable as it should be in a production level kernel, small tweaks to what compression algorithms the kernel/initramfs use to aim for speed during boot, switching the zswap/zram compression algorithims to take advantage of multi-core CPU's, removing support for CAN bus and HAM radio hardware for desktop PC kernels, this list goes on and on.